-Counsel of record for amicus curiae New York Intellectual Property Law
+Counsel of record for amicus curiae New York Intellectual Property Law Association certifies the following:

-Association certifies the following:
+- 1. The full name of every party or amicus represented by me is: New York Intellectual Property Law Association. - 2.
+The party represented by me as amicus curiae is the real party in interest. - 3.
+The parent companies, subsidiaries (except wholly owned subsidiaries) and affiliates represented by me are: None. - 4.
+The names of all law firms and partners or associates that appeared for the parties now represented by me in the trial court or agency or are expected to appear in this court are:

-1. The full name of every party or amicus represented by me is: New York Intellectual Property Law Association.
+Charles A. Weiss Amicus Committee NEW YORK INTELLECTUAL PROPERTY LAW ASSOCIATION c/o Kenyon & Kenyon LLP 1 Broadway New York, NY 10004

-The party represented by me as amicus curiae is the real party in 2. interest
+Theresa M. Gillis

-The parent companies, subsidiaries (except wholly owned 3. subsidiaries) and affiliates represented by me are: None.
+President

-4 The names of all law firms and partners or associates that appeared for the parties now represented by me in the trial court or agency or are expected to appear in this court are:
+NEW YORK INTELLECTUAL

-Charles A. Weiss Amicus Committee NEW YORK INTELLECTUAL PROPERTY LAW ASSOCIATION c/o Kenyon & Kenyon LLP 1 Broadway New York, NY 10004 (212) 425-7200
+PROPERTY LAW ASSOCIATION

-John M. Hintz Co-Chair, Amicus Committee NEW YORK INTELLECTUAL PROPERTY LAW ASSOCIATION c/o Chadbourne & Parke LLP 30 Rockefeller Plaza New York, NY 10112 (212) 408-5100
+c/o Mayer Brown LLP

-Theresa M. Gillis President NEW YORK INTELLECTUAL PROPERTY LAW ASSOCIATION c/o Mayer Brown LLP 1675 Broadway New York, NY 10019 (212) 506-2500
+1675 Broadway

-WEISS
+New York, NY 10019

-DATED: August 15, 2011
+August 10, 2011